 An augmented reality Web3 gaming platform

-Alumni Ventures portfolio company Jadu has created a game world called the Mirrorverse.
-This augmented reality (AR) game world is built around virtual items owned by its community of players through the blockchain.
-Jadu’s platform allows players to bring NFT avatars to life with mobile devices in their own real-world space.
+Alumni Ventures portfolio company Jadu has created an augmented reality (AR) Web3 gaming world called “the Mirrorverse.”
+Jadu’s platform is built around virtual items owned by its community and allows players to bring avatars to life with mobile devices in their own real-world space.

 Metaverse Pioneers and Celebrity Collaborations

 Jadu has achieved impressive traction with users.
-The company quadrupled the previous year’s revenue in 2021.
-Jadu has sold $4.4 million worth of virtual hoverboard NFTs and launched multiple collaborations with celebrities to release signature hoverboards designed with their input — including Formula 1 driver Lewis Hamilton, Canadian musician and internet sensation Grimes, and West Coast rapper Snoop Dogg.
-Jadu achieved all of this having only raised just under $9 million prior to its Series A.
+After closing its first seed round in 2020, the company reports that it quadrupled revenue year over year.
+Jadu has sold $4.4 million in virtual hoverboards and launched multiple collaborations with celebrities to release signature hoverboards designed with their input — including Formula 1 driver Lewis Hamilton, rapper Snoop Dogg, and director Michael Bay.
+Jadu achieved all of this having only raised less than $9 million prior to its Series A.

 What We Like About Jadu

-Token Return Potential: Returns will come not only from equity valuation but also from token issuance and expected appreciation as the community expands and incorporates other Web3 communities.
+Token Return PotentialPotential returns would come not only from equity valuation, but also from token issuance and expected appreciation as the community expands and incorporates other Web3 communities.

 How We Are Involved